vku1/sqlweb/README.md

 ## Page variables

-These variables contain /**SQL**/ which is DataTable or Filter values, or /**predefined values**/ YES/NO which Enable/Disable page functionality or blocks, or /**hybrid**/ which has it's own format as "variablename;sql construction" or "column/s list".
+These variables contain **SQL** which is DataTable or Filter values, or **predefined values** YES/NO which Enable/Disable page functionality or blocks, or **hybrid** which has it's own format as "variablename;sql construction" or "column/s list".
 Pages variables describe one separate page data and functionality.

 - g_Table_Caption_and_Info - report or form Name